Belfast Marathon to see largest ever number of runners in 42 years of event

 Renowned for the rousing support from crowds cheering runners on, there is an event to suit all levels of fitness in Northern Ireland’s biggest participation sporting event.

-Also taking place is the Half Marathon, as well as 2,500 Relay Teams as well as 1,200 walkers taking on the eight mile challenge.
+Also taking part are 2,500 Relay Teams as well as 1,200 walkers taking on the eight mile challenge.

 The 26.2 mile challenge begins off at Stormont Estate, passes through North, South, East and West of the City, and finishes in Ormeau Park.